gardener/landscaper/docs/deployer/container.md

 ### Operations

-In addition to the annotations that are specified by the deploy item contract (operation reconcile and force-reconcile), the container deployer implements in addition specific annotations that can be set to instruct the container deployer to perform specific actions.
+In addition to the annotations that are specified in the DeployItem contract (operation reconcile and force-reconcile), the container deployer implements in addition specific annotations that can be set to instruct the container deployer to perform specific actions.

 - _container.deployer.landscaper.gardener.cloud/force-cleanup=true_ : triggers the force deletion of the deploy item.
   Force deletion means that the delete container is skipped and all other resources are cleaned up.